We may still be able to offer you a place through Clearing. Call us on 03330 432 414.

 We have excellent contacts with Gloucestershire police and other organisations within the criminal justice system, and we work closely with local authorities, community groups and charities such as Restorative Gloucestershire, Cheltenham Partnerships and Gloucester City Safe.

-Organisations our students have worked with include Cheltenham Borough Council, Gloucester City Safe, the Independence Trust, Cheltenham Foodbank, and the Office of the Police and Crime Commissioner for Gloucestershire.
+Our internship module offers students a chance to explore potential career options and gain hands-on experience.
+Students have worked with organisations like Cheltenham Borough Council, the Independence Trust, Cheltenham Foodbank, and the Office of the Police and Crime Commissioner for Gloucestershire, gaining a real-world understanding of the field and building a strong foundation for their future careers.

 You’ll study a course with excellent student satisfaction.
 Our criminology courses are in the UK top 20 and rank 3rd in the UK for course satisfaction.